benjbuch/octo_waffle/part_13-summarizing_tables.md

 ## Summarizing Groups

-A common summary of continuous data is to give averages and measure the spread e.g. using the standard deviation `sd(x)`, the median absolute deviation `mad(x)`, or the inter-quartile range `IQR(x)`.
+A common summary of continuous data is to give the average and a measure of the spread e.g. using the standard deviation `sd(x)`, the median absolute deviation `mad(x)`, or the interquartile range `IQR(x)`.
 Given `plate_data`, let’s calculate the average intensity for each `sample_id` and `concentration`.